in large part to the efforts of Jenny Hart."

 photo by Kimberly Geneviève

-Recognizing a need to update and expand design for hand embroidery commercially led to the launch of Sublime Stitching a year later.
+Recognizing a need to update hand embroidery through commercial design and educational resources, led to the launch of Sublime Stitching in 2001.
 Since then, Jenny has become an internationally recognized fine artist and designer with works appearing in Vogue, Nylon, Lucky, Rolling Stone, The Face, Juxtapoz, The New York Times Magazine and others.
-She is an award-winning author of seven titles on embroidery for Chronicle Books, and her drawings and works in embroidery have been exhibited and published internationally.
+She is an award-winning author of seven titles on embroidery for Chronicle Books (including Stitch It Kit and Embroidered Effects), and her drawings and works in embroidery have been exhibited and published internationally.

-In 2012, Hart's embroidered work La Llorona became a part of the permanent collection of the Smithsonian American Art Museum.
-Jenny lives in Los Angeles, California.
+Hart's embroidered portrait, La Llorona, became a part of the permanent collection of the Smithsonian American Art Museum's Renwick Collection during the 2013 40 Under 40 survey exhibition.